1f991/patreon-php-example/README.md

 `Creator's Access Token`.

 1. Visit [`Clients & API Keys`](https://www.patreon.com/portal/registration/register-clients)
-  in the Patreon Platform Portal.
+  in the Patreon Platform Portal
 2. Click `Create Client`
 3. Fill out the fields and save — you don't need to enter real data
 4. After your client is created you'll find your `Creator's Access Token` by